aaronmarr/aaronmarr.github.io/_posts/2025-08-04-setting-up-fedora-for-audio-production.md

 ---
 title: Setting up Fedora Linux for audio production
 description: >-
-  In this post I will document setting up Fedora for audio production.
-I'll look at installing Bitwig, and optimising the system for audio.
+  In this post I will look at setting up Fedora for audio production.
+I'll install Bitwig, and optimise the system for audio.
 I'll also look at running VSTs via yabridge.
 author: aaron
 date: 2025-08-04 00:00:00 +0000
 categories: [Music Production]